mkkekkonen/TS-Math/react-front/src/md/1_1_3_mirroraxes_en.md

 # Mirroring a Line Across X and Y Axes and the Origin

-**Click on the canvas to set line start and end points.
-Depending on selection, the line is mirrored across either the $x$ or $y$ axis or the origin.**
+**Click on the canvas to set line segment start and end points.** Depending on selection, the line segment is mirrored across either the $x$ or $y$ axis or the origin.

 <div>
   <div class="custom-control custom-radio">